 Germ cell tumors of the testis have a typical pattern of metastatic dissemination via lymphatics.
-The teratoma found in this patient is a subtype of non-seminoma germ cell tumors (NSGCTs) identified in more than 47 % of adults NSGCTs.
+The teratoma found in this patient is a subtype of NSGCTs identified in more than 47% of adult NSGCTs.
 The primary landing site of metastatic left-sided testis tumors is the left para-aortic area.
-Unlike the present case, these lesions are almost always initially below the left renal hilum.
-Because of the uncommon location of the lesions that were superior to the renal vessels and their unusual necrotic appearance, the decision to opt for observation was preferred to avoid unnecessary treatments.
-Aside from these lesions the patient had stage IA disease for which the relapse rate is low; hence the importance of a conservative approach.2
+Unlike the present case, these lesions are almost always initially below the left renal hilum.1 Because of the uncommon location of the lesions that were superior to the renal vessels and their unusual necrotic appearance, the decision to opt for observation was preferred to avoid unnecessary treatments.
+Aside from these lesions, the patient had stage IA disease for which the relapse rate is low; hence, the importance of a conservative approach.2